-To define a connection through an Informix database interface, you must create a database profile by supplying values for at least the basic connection parameters in the Database Profile Setup - Informix IN9 dialog box.
+To define a connection through an Informix database interface, you must create a database profile by supplying values for at least the basic connection parameters in the Database Profile Setup dialog box for Informix IN9 or I10.
 You can then select this profile at any time to connect to your database in the development environment.